-- The use of the structure will change exceeding the loading for which it was originally designed or previously assessed - The use of the structure will change without exceeding the loading for which it was originally designed or previously assessed, but the condition of the critical structural elements has subsequently deteriorated to the extent that a reassessment is required.
+- Works are to be undertaken to the structure that affect structural integrity, whether refurbishment, maintenance or strengthening. - The use of the structure will change exceeding the loading for which it was originally designed or previously assessed. - The use of the structure will change without exceeding the loading for which it was originally designed or previously assessed, but the condition of the critical structural elements has subsequently deteriorated to the extent that a reassessment is required.

-For a detailed summary of the types of structures which require Technical Approval under CG 300, refer to Table 7.1.1 in Annex 7.1.
+For a detailed summary of the types of structures which require Technical Approval under CG 300, please refer to Table 7A.1 in Appendix 7A.

-At various stages of the Technical Approval process, the developer or their design consultant is required to submit information to the Technical Approval Authority for approval.
+At various stages of the Technical Approval process, the Developer or their design consultant is required to submit information to the Technical Approval Authority for approval.
 The stages of the process are listed below and described in greater detail in the following sections of this guide.

-Approval in Principle Agreeing the structural form, materials to be used, design/assessment methodology and technical standards to be applied Detailed Design/ Assessment and Check Certification of the Design and Check and Acceptance of the Construction Drawings and Specifications Construction Compliance Inspection and Certification of the Works
+Approval in Principle Agreeing the structural form, materials to be used, design/assessment methodology and technical standards to be applied

+Detailed Certification of the Design and Check and Acceptance of

+Design/Assessment & the Construction Drawings and Specifications